JeroenAdam/IoT-aboard/README.md

 Next challenges:
 - the Signal K server is mounted behind wood at the navigation station and is some distance away from the LED display which is plugged on top of my second Raspberry (=Pi Zero W), the LED display will need to be controllable over HTTP
-- I'm not an experienced Javascript programmer, luckily I found a [npm module](https://github.com/guigrpa/sense-hat) for handling the LED matrix.
+- I'm not an experienced Javascript programmer, luckily I found a [npm module](https://github.com/guigrpa/sense-hat) for handling the LED display.

 Future updates will show how this is progressing...